Valuations and the Hopf Monoid of Generalized Permutahedra: Building sets and nestohedra

-By induction, the function $f_{-}(t)$ is a valuation on ground sets of size less than $k$.
-Therefore, $f_{-}(t)$ is a valuation on connected building sets on $I$.
+By the inductive hypothesis, the function $f_{-}(t)$ is a strong valuation on ground sets of size less than $k$.
+Therefore, $f_{-}(t)$ is a strong valuation on connected building multisets on $I$ by Theorem \ref{mainthm:vals}.

 We now turn to the case when $\mathcal{B}$ is connected.
-Let $g$ be the function on building sets on ground set $S$ given by $g(\mathcal{B}) = t^{-|S|}$.
-This is a multiple of the constant function and hence is a valuation.
-Notice that the second recurrence from Proposition \ref{prop: f-polynomial recurrence} can be written as
+Let $g$ be the function on building multisets given by $g(\mathcal{B}) = t^{|T|-1}$ for building multisets $\mathcal{B}$ on $T$.
+Now the recurrence of Proposition \ref{prop: f-polynomial recurrence} can be written as

-By induction, $f_{-}(t)$ is valuative, and hence by Theorem \ref{mainthm2}, the function $f_{-}(t)$ is valuative on building sets on ground set $I$.
+For each decomposition $S \sqcup T = I$, the function $f_{-}$ is strongly valuative by the inductive hypothesis, and the function $g$ is constant so it is also strongly valuative.
+Theorem \ref{mainthm:vals} implies that $f_-$ is also strongly valuative for building multisets on the ground set $I$.
 This completes the induction. \end{proof}

-This has the following consequence of the subdivisons of nestohedra.
+This has the following consequence for nestohedral subdivisons.